 I mean, I say ‘new’, but we do have a history spanning back more than two millennia here in Britain!

 After his death Queen Elizabeth I funded the fortress.
 But, once she died, the two countries became united so there was no use for it.

-The castle we see today, however, was renovated by a man named Sir Edward Lutyens.
+The castle we see today, however, was renovated by a man named Sir Edwin Lutyens.

 They both worked together to create a new castle in an Arts and Crafts style in 1901.
 So, really it’s only just over a hundred years old.